arnabsen1729/WeCare/README.md

 1. Make the device independent by integrating something like Raspberry Pi that will communicate automatically with the server.
 2. We can also add a GPS tracking sensor with the device itself that will track the Geo Coordinates of the user.
 3. Have a user-end dashboard, to choose which data the user wants to send.
-This will addd more flexibility to the application.
+This will add more flexibility to the application.
 4. Improve the security of the APIs and device by implementing point-to-point encryption.
-5. Devise a ML model to predict future information about weather from present and historical data.
+5. Devise an ML model to predict future information about weather from present and historical data.

 ## Team: WeCare